mitsuba-renderer/drjit/docs/unused/dynamic.rst

 -------------------------

 When allocating dynamic arrays, the underlying memory region is always fully aligned according to the requirements of the packet type.
-Enoki may sometimes allocate a partially used packet at the end, which eliminates the need for special end-of-array handling.
+Dr.Jit may sometimes allocate a partially used packet at the end, which eliminates the need for special end-of-array handling.
 The following code snippet allocates an array of size 5 using 4-wide packets, which means that 3 entries at the end are unused.